 The Organization's revenue from exchange transactions consists of shared maintenance fees.
-The accompanying consolidated statement of activities shows those disaggregated revenue streams for the year ended December 31, 2023.
+The accompanying consolidated statement of activities shows those disaggregated revenue streams for the years ended December 31, 2024 and 2023.
 Accounts receivable from exchange transactions are included in accounts receivable on the consolidated statement of financial position.